kickstand-ui/kickstand-ui/docs/components/modal.md

 ## Prevent Close

-By default, Kickstand UI's modals can be dismissed using the close button, using the escape key, or clicking the overlay.
-You have the ability to prevent your modals from being dismissed without a user taking an action using the `prevent-close` property.
-When it is set to `true`, the close button will be removed, clicking the overlay will not dismiss the modal, and pressing the escape key will also not dismiss the modal.
-This will force the user to acknowledge the modal.
+By default, Kickstand UI's modal can be dismissed using the close button, the escape key, or clicking the overlay.
+You have the ability to require users to take a specific action before your modal will close using the `prevent-close` property.
+When it is set to `true`, the close button will be removed and clicking the overlay or pressing the escape key will not dismiss the modal.

 <div class="my-xl">
     <ks-button shows="prevent-close_modal">Show Modal</ks-button>